Sichon3/Data-Streaming-Nanodegree-SF-Crime-Data-Project-Files/README.md

 2. What were the 2-3 most efficient SparkSession property key/value pairs?
 Through testing multiple variations on values, how can you tell these were the most optimal?

+To find the most optimal variation we can test multiple variations and see wish providing the largest possible value for `processedRowsPerSecond`.

+  To increase `processedRowsPerSecond` we can modify following settings:
+  * `spark.default.parallelism`: total number of cores on all executor nodes.

+  * `spark.sql.shuffle.partitions`:  number of partitions to use when shuffling data for joins or aggregations.

-We can monitor processedRowsPerSecond and thus see the most optimal variation. spark.default.parallelism - The default number of partitions in RDDs returned by transformations spark.streaming.kafka.maxRatePerPartition - Maximum rate at which data will be read from each kafka partition
+  * `spark.streaming.kafka.maxRatePerPartition`:  maximum rate at which data will be read from each Kafka partition.